 Therefore, you can see if the heart muscle has been injured, the troponin levels will be high.

-Troponin test can only be done via blood tests.
+The troponin test can only be done via blood tests.

 Troponin Test and Heart Disease

-Troponin test is performed when the doctor suspects a heart attack or heart muscle damage.
+The troponin test is performed when the doctor suspects a heart attack or heart muscle damage.
 The most important use of the troponin test is to determine if the patient is suffering from Acute Coronary Syndrome.